 The monk left thinking he had bestowed great wisdom on the Khan and might even convert him to Taoism.
 Genghis, on the other hand, gained the monk’s support, meaning he would keep his stronghold in the area of China he conquered.

 Great Leaders Create Leaders

 I read a quote once that great leaders create leaders.
 Genghis Khan did that.
-He didn’t try to conquer everyone himself, although he did lead many campaigns (leading by example).
+He didn’t try to conquer everyone himself, although he did lead many campaigns.
 He gave missions to his sons, hoping they would become the leaders he wanted them to be.

 One time, he gave a mission to his grandson to take out an enemy general and his army.
 The grandson used all the teachings of warfare that Genghis had taught him but was still defeated.
 The enemy general had been studying the Mongol ways.
 It was the first Mongol defeat since Genghis started his conquest out of the Mongolian steppe.

 Instead of becoming angry at his grandson and chastising him for what he did wrong, Genghis provided constructive feedback.
 He pointed out the mistakes as a lesson so he would never make them again.

 I hope to be this type of leader.
 One that lifts others up and gives them a chance even if means they don’t make it.
 And if they don’t, I hope to be there for them with continued guidance instead of mockery.

 Genghis Khan was an innovative thinker.
 Most people (in the USA) know Genghis Khan for his barbarian horde.
 However, his goal was not to conquer people for the sake of it but to build up vast trading networks.
 He knew for his empire to survive, it had to continue building up.